christophfranke/signal-chain/README.md

 - A `$.listen.select`, that is automatically reactive.
 - Add integration wrappers for VueJS and React.
 - `$.await.select` operator for more intuitive promise chaining.
+- Operator `$.cache` to cache the values using a key function.